SMelanko/AvantizeGuide/coding-style/cmake/README.md

 Here are some rules we are sticking to.

-1. All variable in uppercase format.
-For example:
+1. All variable in uppercase format, for example:

    ``` cmake
    set(HEADERS ...)
    set(LIBRARY_PATH ...)
    ```

-2. Use alphabetical order in lists.
-For example:
+2. Use alphabetical order in lists, for example:

    ``` cmake
    find_package(Boost REQUIRED COMPONENTS